fbpx

 (2) Blending

-Generations of public schooling has conditioned us to think of education in terms of separate grades with separate classes for each grade.
+Generations of public schooling have conditioned us to think of education in terms of separate grades with separate classes for each grade.
 But if we are homeschooling, there’s no reason we need to operate this way.
 If you have, say, three kids, there is no reason you need to teach three individual history classes.
 Teach the same historical era to all children at the same time.
 This is a technique alternately known as “blending” or the “schoolhouse method,” and it was very common in education before the modern classroom.
 Granted, this cannot be done with all subjects, but it can be done with some subjects; you should utilize this whenever possible.

 (3) Unit Studies

 Blending is combining students for a single class; unit studies are combining classes for a single “unit.”
 If you are studying early America for history, combine it with literature and assign readings relative to that period.
 The history and literature reinforce each other, becoming a single “unit.”
 You could add other subjects such as music, art, and more.
-This streamlines planning and gives your homeschooling a “theme” for the week, month, etc. that you can build around.
+This streamlines planning and gives your homeschooling a “theme” for the week, month, etc., that you can build around.

 (4) Don’t Mimic the Public School